 GREATER CLEVELAND URBAN FILM FOUNDATION ASPIRATIONS

+Provide a platform for talented and unique independent filmmakers to showcase their work.
 Provide educational opportunities that encourage and inspire those who are interested in pursuing a career in the film industry.
 Foster a deeper appreciation for the arts.

 GREATER CLEVELAND URBAN FILM FOUNDATION PROGRAMS